phper-framework/phper/phper-doc/doc/_05_internal_types/index.md

 > It seems that there is no need to separate into two types, but `ZStr`,
 > `ZArr`, and `ZObj` are all transparent types, so the fields of the struct
 > cannot be changed.
 Separating an ownership struct `ZString`, `ZArray`,
-> and `ZObject`, and then we can change fields to the struct in the future.
+> and `ZObject`, and then we can change fields of the struct in the future.

 ## Mapping relationship